-New 2021 BMW 2 Series Active Tourer spied
+New 2021 BMW 2 Series Active Tourer caught on camera

-Despite the test mule wearing heavy camouflage, the evolution of the exterior design is clear in some areas.
-At the front, the grille appears to be more prominent and the headlight signature has changed.
+At the front, the grille appears to be more prominent.
 Meanwhile, the wing mirrors are now affixed to the doors rather than the window frame as before.
 The glasshouse changes significantly, giving the sides of the car a sportier profile compared with the glassy and airy look of the current model.

-The wheelbase looks slightly longer with shorter overhangs, which could point towards improved cabin space for passengers, though a seven-seat version is unlikely.
-Alterations at the rear are harder to pick out, although the obscured taillights seem to have a new design.
-The tailpipe is also directed downwards, rather than sticking out from the rear bumper.
+The wheelbase looks slightly longer with shorter overhangs which point towards improved cabin space for passengers, though a seven-seat version is unlikely.
+Alterations at the rear are harder to pick out, although the taillights seem to have a new, slimmer design not too dissimilar to the current 1 Series.

-There’s no word yet on the engine line-up, but as the 2 Series Active Tourer is based on the same underpinnings of the 1 Series hatchback, it could borrow powertrains as well.
+There’s no word yet on the engine line-up, but as the 2 Series Active Tourer is based on the same UKL underpinnings of the 1 Series hatchback, it’s almost certain to share its powertrains.
 That would mean 1.5-litre three- and 2.0-litre four-cylinder petrol units with a variety of power outputs, as well as multiple diesels.
 A hot version using the 306bhp turbocharged 2.0-litre engine from the M135i seems very unlikely though.